XiaoFei432/XiaoFei432.github.io/_pages/about.md

 # 👋 Biography
 {: #biography }

 I am **Xiaofei Yue**, a Ph.D. candidate in the School of Computer Science and Technology, Beijing Institute of Technology (BIT), advised by [Prof. Song Yang](https://songyang-cs.github.io/).
 From 2025 to 2026, I am a visiting Ph.D. student at the [PDCL Lab](https://www.ntu.edu.sg/pdcl), College of Computing and Data Science (CCDS), Nanyang Technological University (NTU), working with [Prof. Xueyan Tang](https://personal.ntu.edu.sg/asxytang/).
-My research focuses on **AI infra.**, **serverless computing**, and their co-design.
+My research focuses on **AI infra.**, **serverless computing**, **quantum computing**, and their co-design.
 Please feel free to reach out if you are interested in my research.

 ---